Genocide of Serbs in the Independent State of Croatia: Genocide classification

+In 2025, the Croatian fact-checking outlet Crofacta, run by the Miroslav Krleža Institute of Lexicography, published an article by lexicographer Filip Hameršak and the current director of the Institute, discussing whether the persecution of Serbs in the Independent State of Croatia constitutes genocide.
+According to the article, the classification of crimes against Serbs in the Independent State of Croatia as genocide remains debated among historians due to differing interpretations of genocidal intent and definitions.
+The article states that while many scholars describe the policies of the Ustaše as genocidal, others argue the evidence does not conclusively demonstrate a centrally planned policy of total extermination, meaning there's a possible distinction between a complete and a partial designation of genocide.

+Yugoslav policy

 The Yugoslav communist authorities did not use the Jasenovac camp as was done with other European concentration camps, most likely due to Serb-Croat relations.
 They recognized that ethnic tensions stemming from the war could have had the capacity to destabilize the new communist regime, and subsequently tried to conceal wartime atrocities and mask specific ethnic losses.
 The Tito's government attempted to let the wounds heal and forge "brotherhood and unity" in the peoples.
 Tito himself was invited to, and passed Jasenovac several times, but never visited the site.
 The genocide was not properly examined in the aftermath of the war, because the Yugoslav communist government did not encourage independent scholars.
 Historians Marko Attila Hoare and Mark Biondich stated that Western world historians don't pay enough attention to the genocide committed by Ustaše, while several scholars described it as lesser-known genocide.

+Post-war Yugoslav authorities practiced a culture of memory of past atrocities and traumas that ended up downplaying the genocidal crimes of the Ustaše, which in turn led to a backlash of manipulations of Serbian nationalists during the breakup of Yugoslavia, in turn reciprocated by Croatian nationalist denialism.
 World War II and especially its ethnic conflicts have been deemed instrumental in the later Yugoslav Wars (1991–95).